-Currently Eponymous makes two wines, their red blend and a 100% varietal Cabernet Sauvignon.
-We tried several individual components from barrel that will be used for blending in the 2007 MacAllister Mt.
-Veeder Vineyard red Meritage including the Merlot, Cabernet Franc and the Cabernet Sauvignon.
-These wines while very young were already showing good balance and well roundedness.
-We then tried their current release, the 2004 vintage.
+We then tried the current release at the time of our visit with Bob, the 2004 vintage.
 It is always interesting to see how each component taken by itself does not have the power and richness found in the final wine.
-The 2004 version is a very elegant polished wine.
-It is smooth and the Cabernet Franc really helps bring the rich fruit flavors to the foreground and the finish is long with structured tannin management.
-Touches of chocolate and rhubarb round out the complex palate.
+The 2004 Eponymous MacAllister Mt.
+Veeder Vineyard Red Meritage is a very elegant and polished wine.
+It is smooth on the palate; the Cabernet Franc really helps complement the other varieties with plenty of fruit immediately showing.
+The finish is long with well-structured tannins.
+Touches of chocolate and rhubarb round out this complex palate.